annika-maier-uni/comp_work_project/README.md

 --samplesheet: The path to the samplesheet CSV file containing sample information.
 The default value is './data/samplesheets/samplesheet.csv'.

---adapter: A custom adapter sequence that Trim Galore will use for trimming instead of the default Illumina adapter.
+--adapter: A custom adapter sequence that Trim Galore! will use for trimming instead of the default Illumina adapter.

 --length: The length of the trimmed reads.
 Reads that become shorter than this threshold during the trimming process will be discarded.